 - To optimize your creative image.
-Testing your creative can help you figure out what design will attract the most clicks from the audience you’re reaching.
+Testing your image can help you figure out what design will attract the most clicks from the audience you’re reaching.

-- To develop a strategy that works for this platform.
-BookBub’s subscriber base is unique compared to other advertising platforms — and each author’s audience on BookBub may differ as well — so even advertisers who are experienced on other platforms should run tests on BookBub.
+- To develop a strategy that works on BookBub.
+Our subscriber base is unique compared to other advertising platforms — and each author’s audience on BookBub may differ as well — so even advertisers who are experienced on other platforms should run tests on BookBub.

-Testing your ads may seem a bit daunting at first, especially if you’re new to BookBub Ads.
-However, setting up an ad is a straightforward process, and testing is as simple as creating multiple campaigns to run simultaneously!
-In this post, we’ll walk you through the best practices of testing and show you how to apply them to your campaigns to improve your results.
+Setting up a BookBub Ads campaign is a straightforward process, and testing is as simple as creating multiple campaigns to run simultaneously.
+In this post, we’ll walk you through the best practices for testing and show you how to apply them to your campaigns to improve your results.

 How to run tests